census-bds/disaster-tool/README.md

 Outstanding questions:
 - why isn't the data from the FTP site available via the API?
 - how to think about suppression

+**Foreign Trade Imports**

+This data source provides monthly data on the value of shipments of detailed commodities imported into US ports.
+In cases where a disaster affects or damages port operations, these data can indicate which commodities might be affected.

+Outstanding questions:
+- this data source displays nulls as 0, so... do we leave it as 0?
+- what is the right time period to look at?
+Look at most recent month, year to date, or this month last year?

 ##### Notes from 2017 Econ Census table